executablebooks/MyST-Parser/docs/index.md

-**This project is an attempt at combining the simplicity and readability of Markdown with the power and flexibility of reStructuredText and the Sphinx platform.** It starts with the CommonMark markdown specification, and selectively adds a few extra syntax pieces to utilize the most powerful parts of reStructuredText.
+**This project is an attempt at combining the simplicity and readability of Markdown with the power and flexibility of reStructuredText and the Sphinx platform.** It starts with the [CommonMark markdown specification][commonmark], and selectively adds a few extra syntax pieces to utilize the most powerful parts of reStructuredText.

 ```{note}